NorthernTempest/deploy-guacamole/README.md

 4. Repeat the steps above for creating a basic implementation (excluding step #1).

 If you want to start/stop guacamole use the commands `sudo systemctl start docker-guacamole.service` or `sudo systemctl stop docker-guacamole.service`.

+If you want to view the logs for the guacamole client, use the command `docker compose logs guac`.

+If you want to view the logs for the guacamole server, use the command `docker compose logs guacd`.

+If you want to view the logs for postgres, use the command `docker compose logs pg`.

 ~~You can also test the compiled script by running `sudo bash test.sh`.~~ Note that more tests need to be added.
 In the meantime, running test.sh will not be an adequate test of the compiled script.